rd--/hsc3/md/help.md

 # hsc3-help

+## sc3-help rtf

-`sc3-help rtf` locates the RTF file for a subject, runs [unrtf](https://www.gnu.org/software/unrtf/) to write a `.scd` file, which it opens in [emacs](https://www.gnu.org/software/emacs/).
+Locates the RTF file for a subject, runs [unrtf](https://www.gnu.org/software/unrtf/) to write a `.scd` file, which it opens in [emacs](https://www.gnu.org/software/emacs/).
 The RTF files must be at `SC3_RTF_HELP_DIR`.